 M1223450772R and M1218738444R are nearly identical in all other respects except for sun angle and 2 months separation in time.
 Does SpacecraftAzimuth have something to do with sun angle?

-#1 Updated by Aaron Curtis 12 months ago
+#1 Updated by Aaron Curtis about 1 year ago

 My new theory is that SpacecraftAzimuth is constrained to the plane of the image and described by three points: 1) At the same line as the requested GroundPoint, at the highest sample value (right edge of image).
 2) The requested GroundPoint.
 3) Some projection of the spacecraft position onto the image which is different than the GroundPoint... maybe the lat / lon projection?